Farallon Negro (volcano): Composition

-Basaltic andesite and andesite constitute the bulk of Farallon Negro volcanisms.
+Basaltic andesite and other andesites constitute the bulk of Farallon Negro volcanisms.
 Dacites and basalt also occur.
 The Bajo de la Alumbrera porphyry deposit is found in shoshonite.
 They are heterogeneous in composition, with several phases dominated by hornblende, plagioclase and pyroxene.
 Magnetite and biotite are also present.
 Generally, early rocks are mafic and the late ones intermediate or silicic.
 Magma mixing may have played a role in the formation of the rocks; specifically andesites formed from the mixing of basaltic-lamprophyric melts with dacitic-rhyolitic ones within andesitic rocks.
 Overall composition is potassium-rich calc-alkaline.
 Isotope compositions are typical for a mature volcanic arc.
 The total quantity of produced magma is about 300 km3.

 The bottom of the volcanic pile forms breccias that were presumably emplaced by flood-like flows.
 Sedimentary rocks, dykes and lava flows are also found.
 In the upper layers, lava flows and lava domes are found.
 Again there are also sedimentary rocks.
 Some deposits may be debris flow deposits, phreatomagmatic deposits are also found.

 Alteration products have been analyzed at Bajo de la Alumbrera.
 Gold-containing pyrite and chalcopyrite, bornite and enargite are the main gold containing minerals.
 Hydrothermal orthoclase and quartz as well as hydrothermal assemblages of anhydrite, biotite and magnetite are also found.
-An earlier argyllic (clay) cap over the deposit was eroded away.
+An earlier argillic (clay) cap over the deposit was eroded away.
 Alto de la Blenda has shown the presence of chalcopyrite, galena, pyrite, sphalerite, tennantite-tetrahedrite.
 Agua Rica displays covellite, enargite, galena, marcasite, molybdenite, pyrite, sphalerite, sulfur and tetrahedrite, formed first as a porphyry that was subsequently modified by hydrothermal piping.

 Some mineralization was directed by fluids which exhaled from the magma chamber into surrounding rocks after a period of volcanic rest.
 Inclusions in rocks demonstrate that these fluids included brine and sulfide-rich fluids.
 These sulfide containing brines and fluids extracted much of the gold and copper from the bulk rocks, causing them to be poorer in Au and Cu than the melts.
 These fluids probably had temperatures of over 600 C and formed under rocks about 3 km thick.